Expertise

 Feedback: Key to Improvement and Success

-The LMS Didask integrates these best practices by automatically generating personalized and relevant feedback thanks to its educational AI.
+The Didask learning platform integrates these best practices by automatically generating personalized and relevant feedback thanks to its instructional AI.
 For example, feedback can take the form of targeted advice or a scenario to actively correct mistakes.
 Discover our guide to using feedback effectively in your training courses: Feedback: our 3 tips to make better use of it.

 Finally, the feedback also benefits training designers.
 With Didask, the data collected on learners' responses allows you to continuously improve your courses, guaranteeing their relevance and effectiveness